zio/zio-json/README.md

 play   2350 ( 3589)  1854 (1344)
 ```

 The reason why zio-json is not as badly affected is because it skips values that are unexpected.
-We can also completely mitigate this kind of attack by using the `@json.no_extra_fields` annotation which results in the payload being rejected at a rate of 5.5 million ops/sec.
+We can completely mitigate this kind of attack by using the `@json.no_extra_fields` annotation which results in the payload being rejected at a rate of 5.5 million ops/sec.

 Other kinds of redundant values attacks are also possible, such as using an array of 60K full of high precision decimal numbers that require slow parsing, attacking the CPU.
 However, the memory attack afforded to us by a redundant `String` is already quite effective.